First Trimester

-Unexpected tears, disproportionate irritability, and anxiety that shows up without a trigger are textbook first-trimester experiences.
-Here is why it happens, what helps, and when to talk to your provider.
+Unexpected tears, irritability, and anxiety without a trigger are textbook first-trimester experiences.
+Here's why it happens and when to talk to your provider.

 If you've cried at a dog food commercial, snapped at your partner for breathing too loudly, or felt a wave of anxiety hit you out of nowhere — you're not losing your mind.
 You're pregnant.
 And what you're experiencing has a straightforward explanation, even when it feels anything but straightforward.